 At its core, the goal of Pai Gow Poker is simple: create two poker hands consisting of 5 cards and 2 cards.
 Arrange your hands so that the 5-card hand outranks the 2-card hand.
 If your two hands beat the dealer’s two hands, then you win.
 If only one of your hands wins, then it’s a “push”, and if both your hands lose; then you lose your bet.
 The game’s odds are in favor of the “one-hand per deal” win, so expect to push quite a lot.
 It’s a game that encourages a lot of camaraderie as each of the players is playing against the banker (sometimes played by the dealer), so they usually either win together or they lose together.
 You can even ask the dealer for help in arranging your hands.
 It’s a great game to play at a leisurely, relaxed pace: it’s not as high-risk as most of the other card games out there and it’s easy to learn for people who play poker.
 So the next time you’re at the casino, why not give Pai Gow Poker a try?

 Aces Up Casino Parties can turn your private party, fundraiser, or corporate event into a Las Vegas-worthy casino experience with all of the games that you’d expect: Poker, Blackjack, Roulette, and Craps; plus other games such as Let it Ride and yes, Pai Gow Poker.
-We’ll work with you to provide all of the elements to make your event a success: from the LED signs, to the dealers, to the gaming tables, to the Bar and DJ service, and even to the accessories such as table linens.
+We’ll work with you to provide all of the elements to make your event a success: from the LED signs, to the dealers, to the gaming tables, and even the Bar and DJ.
 We are the San Francisco Bay Area’s foremost casino party provider.
-Give us a call at 510-785-5922 or e-mail us at email@example.com for all of your casino party inquiries or for more information.
+Give us a call at 510-785-5922 or e-mail us at firstname.lastname@example.org for all of your casino party inquiries or for more information.
 Better yet, request a proposal for your event online.